openshift/oadp-operator/docs/install_olm.md

 ### Verify install

-To verify all of the correct resources have been created, the following command `oc get all -n oadp-operator` should look similar to:
+To verify all of the correct resources have been created, the following command `oc get all -n openshift-adp` should look similar to:

 ```
 NAME                                                     READY   STATUS    RESTARTS   AGE